Medically reviewed by Drugs.com. Last updated on Jul 7, 2023.

-Aclidinium is used to treat bronchospasm caused by chronic obstructive pulmonary disease (COPD).
-COPD is a lung disease that also includes chronic bronchitis (swelling of the tubes leading to the lungs) and emphysema (damage to the air sacs in the lungs).
+Aclidinium is used as maintenance treatment in patients with chronic obstructive pulmonary disease (COPD), a lung disease that also includes chronic bronchitis (swelling of the tubes leading to the lungs) or emphysema (damage to the air sacs in the lungs).
+This medicine will not relieve a COPD attack that has already started.

-Aclidinium is a bronchodilator.
-Bronchodilators are breathed in through the mouth to help open up the bronchial tubes (air passages) in the lungs.
-It is taken by inhalation (an inhaler) and will increase the flow of air to the lungs.
+Aclidinium belongs to the family of medicines known as bronchodilators.
+These are medicines that are breathed in through the mouth to help open up the bronchial tubes (air passages) in the lungs.
+They relieve cough, wheezing, shortness of breath, and troubled breathing by increasing the flow of air through the bronchial tubes.

 This medicine is available only with your doctor's prescription.